vuthanhhai2302/understand-asynchronous-programming/readme.md

   <img src="media/os_thread.png" alt="Execution diagram in OS thread"/>
 </p>

-Right now we can see the usage of OS's thread, when we are processing and run into an IO operation, the thread will switch to another one until the IO operation occurs again. this process keep happen until we handle the whole program. the <span style='color: #9673A6;'>purple arrow </span> indicates the **context switching** in multi-threading execution, this is allow thanks to **Python Global Interpreter Lock (GIL)**.
+Right now we can see the usage of OS's thread, when we are processing and run into an IO operation, the thread will switch to another one until the IO operation occurs again. this process keep happen until we handle the whole program. the <span style='color: #9673A6;'>purple arrow </span> indicates the **context switching** in multi-threading execution.

 However, this approach have some problems.
 Thread is a kind of expensive resource interms of memory, an os have limited number of threads.
 So, the one-api-call-per-thread doesn't scale well and we will soon run out of thread.
 This can resulted in the server will not only work poorly under heavy workload, is there anyway we can improve this?